mogest/prawn-svg/README.md

 In your Gemfile, put `gem 'prawn-svg'` before `gem 'prawn-rails'` so that prawn-rails can see the prawn-svg extension.

---
+## Licence
-Copyright Roger Nesbitt <roger@seriousorange.com>.

 MIT licence.
+Copyright Roger Nesbitt.